Uber Pulls Self-Driving Cars From San Francisco, Sends Them To Arizona

 I prefer regulations that promote doing things with an appropriate level of safety.
 By that standard, this regulation failed - they aren't doing it California at all now.
 That's why I prefer dealing with regulatory agencies with relatively few people they regulate, such as the local ATF and FAA offices.
 (Versus the DMV).
 They tend to engage licensees to find ways to do things safely, rather than declaring you can't do it at all unless you do it exactly *this* way, a way that doesn't work

 The FAA has a $15B budget, and has over 7000 people working in their aviation safety division alone -- they issue on average 5 - 10 Airworthiness Directives per day.
-Are you sure that's a good example of a hands-off, low
+Are you sure that's a good example of a hands-off, low oversight agency?
+Try to get a GPS certified for use in the air, and try the same thing for a car, and tell me which agency was easier to deal with (hint, the California DMV doesn't care as long as you don't hang it on the windshield).

 Re: (Score:2)